bandframework/bandframework/README.md

 - Taweret ([v1.1.0](https://github.com/bandframework/Taweret/releases/tag/v1.1.0 )): A Python package containing multiple Bayesian Model Mixing methods.
 - PUQ ([v0.1.0](https://github.com/parallelUQ/PUQ/releases/tag/v0.1.0 )): A Python package for generating experimental designs tailored for uncertainty quantification and featuring parallel implementations.

-The following examples are part of version 0.4.0+dev:
+In [BANDsoftware_uses/](/BANDsoftware_uses/) you will find uses of one or more of these pieces of software:

-- [Bfrescox](/software/Bfrescox): A BAND extension of the frescox scattering code for coupled-channels calculations that uses surmise.
+- [Bfrescox](/BANDsoftware_uses/Bfrescox): A BAND extension of the frescox scattering code for coupled-channels calculations that uses surmise.

+The following [examples](/examples/) are part of version 0.5.0+dev:
 - BMEX ([v0.1.1](https://github.com/massexplorer/bmex-masses/releases/tag/v0.1.1 )): A web application for exploring quantified theoretical model predictions of nuclear masses and related quantities.
-- [BRICK](/software/BRICK): The Bayesian R-matrix Inference Code Kit, designed to facilitate extraction of R-matrix parameters from experimental data.
+- [BRICK](/BANDsoftware_uses/BRICK): The Bayesian R-matrix Inference Code Kit, designed to facilitate extraction of R-matrix parameters from experimental data.
 - jitr ([v2.0.1](https://github.com/beykyle/jitr/releases/tag/v2.0.1 )): A Python package containing a Lagrange mesh R-matrix solver for parametric reaction model calibration.
 - [nsat](https://github.com/cdrischler/nuclear_saturation/tree/c4cfa45a1180b2739e217102d7380736d6844a11): A Bayesian mixture model approach to quantifying the empirical nuclear saturation point.
 - [QGP_Bayes](https://github.com/danOSU/QGP_Bayes/tree/4b3e2364f87a29ad2469f2b072053420fdaac8e9): A tutorial on the use of JETSCAPE_SIMS tools to infer parameters of the QGP.